ph-lly/PatientAdmissionSystem/README.md

 # PatientAdmissionSystem
-Admit patients and diagnose them
+System that admits patients and assigns them treatments